neu-rah/ArduinoMenu/README.md

 After some research and experimentation here are some considerations about various aspects of menu systems with focus on embedding.

+### Is it possible?

+You might be using a single line display, therefor printing a menu title is useless and inconvenient.
+instead of having a run-time config and code checking if title enabled and skipping title prints on single line devices even if active makes a menu system easy to use but also makes it heavier.
+Examples like this are behind all assumptions we make about a menu system.
+So instead of having extra runtime check/config we opt instead on having compile time compositions, think it like, if you want title on your menus you can simply include that part on the construct.
+Shifting the burden to compile time reduces the run-time checking, code size and increases speed.

+_**technical:** using type to guide the composition decision, types and not used code vanish at compile time._

+#### Mixed content

+Instead of setting a menu structure to reside on flash or on ram we can use them mixed.
+And this is working.

 #### No assumptions

 Assumptions reveal most of the time a trade or a burden, assuming that all prompts/options will have a text might not be correct, useful or sufficient, some systems might need multiple texts for multi-language.
 Same goes to all assumptions about menus, even associated actions.

-#### Mixed content

-Instead of setting a menu structure to reside on flash or on ram we can use them mixed.
-And this is working.

 #### Composition (type level)